GioCities

 • The human in Undertale is called an ā€œangelā€ for coming down from the human world (this is a red herring) (this could also refer to Asriel but it doesnā€™t matter)

-• The Angelā€™s Heaven from Ralseiā€™s prophesy
+• The Angelā€™s Heaven from Ralseiā€™s prophecy

 • The Heaven Spamton is pursuing